Monday to Friday: 9 am - 5 pm

 Sunday (June, July, August): 1 pm - 5 pm

-Admission is free for the general public (special rate and reservation in advance required for all groups).
-However, donations are always welcome.
+Admission is by voluntary contribution for the general public.
 Suggested donation amounts are as follows:

 |Children and students||No donation expected|